 %inferred-type is just a comment in normal TypeScript and describes the type that TypeScript infers for the following line:

-@ts-ignore suppresses static errors in TypeScript.
+@ts-expect-error suppresses static errors in TypeScript.
 In this book, the suppressed error is always mentioned.
 That is neither required in plain TypeScript, nor does it do anything there.

 Note that we previously needed

 eval() in order to not be warned by TypeScript.